 - Be sure to give the meat a good sear before adding to the slow cooker.
 It gives the meat a crispiness you otherwise wouldn’t have.

 - Add the vegetables and potatoes later than the meat.
 This will keep the vegetables and potatoes from becoming mushy yet hold their flavor.

 - The roast will release juices as it’s being cooked.
 There will be plenty of liquid once the roast is cooked.

 NOTE: Season the chunk of meat the night before and keep refrigerated, the seasonings will penetrate throughout the entire meat resulting in a more flavorful chunk of meat.
 This is optional and not a must.

-What is the best cut of meat for a pot roast slow cooker?
+what is the best cut of meat for a pot roast?